 Founded in 1643, Cire Trudon is the oldest candle maker in the world.
 Chiltern Street boasts the only European bricks-and-mortar Cire Trudon shop outside of France, imbued with old-worldly Parisian charm.
 Handpick tapered candlesticks in a spectrum of hues and browse an enticing array of beautifully packaged home fragrance and perfumes including my personal favourite – the scented 'bust' candles, which reimagine notable French dignitaries and royals in scented wax.

 10am-6pm (Sunday 12-5pm), 36 Chiltern St, Marylebone, London W1U 7QJ, trudon.com

 Casely Hayford, Chiltern Street

-Father-and-son duo Charlie and Joe Casely Hayford founded their eponymous label in 2009 and are credited with pioneering a new genre of menswear in London, splicing tradition Savile Row tailoring with sportswear and subculture references.
+Founded by father-and-son duo Charlie and Joe in 2009, Caseley Hayford is credited with pioneering a new genre of menswear in London, splicing tradition Savile Row tailoring with sportswear and subculture references.
 Womenswear followed in 2017, satisfying a thirst for contemporary, bespoke female tailoring in London.
 The brand opened its first standalone boutique in 2018 to a fanfare reception, impeccably designed by Charlie's wife, interior designer Sophie Ashby.
 Head here for the perfect collarless shirt, louche outerwear and made-to-measure contemporary suiting, working from a library of 3000 fabrics and cut with a signature dash of anarchy.

 11am-6.30pm (closed Sunday), 3 Chiltern Street, Marylebone, London W1U 7PB, casely-hayford.com